 As a result, every franchise hotel has to pay for the marketing budget to the internal marketing team in the HQ.
 These people, in turn, act like internal agencies to support franchise businesses.
 The New York Times even wrote that,

 One of the biggest reasons independent hotels are disappearing is that they’re getting acquired by the large hotel companies or joining them as affiliates to tap into their marketing power."

 And typically, for their money, the franchise property expects detailed reports.
 It wants to know how their hotel performs in the search and other channels, and across many locations worldwide.

 That’s exactly where many internal hotel SEO teams struggle.

 The Primary Hotel SEO Challenges

-Note: The following travel SEO challenges I’m going to tell you about result from a simple fact: most hotel SEOs use insufficient systems to retrieve and analyze the data.
+The travel SEO challenges I’m going to share result from a simple fact: most hotel SEOs use insufficient systems to retrieve and analyze the data.